Mikola3/aws/AWS_VPC.md

 2. Attach to dbVPC.
 3. Create public subnet.
 4. Create new route table associated with dbVPC.
-5. Add a new route record (in new and old RT) to dbGV.
+5. Add a new route record to dbGV (in nat-pub RT).
 6. Route table associate it with public subnet.